praihan/cblib.site/README.md

 	If this completes successfully, then you will find a folder called `deploy` in the root folder.
 This folder is a clone of the `public` folder where all `html`, `css`, and `js` files are minified.

-* Firstly make sure all the dependencies installed correctly.
-If not you can try to host at a different port.
-You can do so like:

-		node task/serve <port>

-	`<port>` just represents a port number, choose one that is not `80` and try again.
-However this time you will have to specify the port in the URL.
-Try `localhost:<port>/teachers/library/` where `<port>` is the number you used.
-If you are still unsuccessful, seek assistance from the interwebs (namely stackoverflow) or someone who knows about this stuff.

 ***

 ### Contributing